Corporal punishment in the home: Forms of punishment

 The Committee on the Rights of the Child defines corporal punishment as "any punishment in which physical force is used and intended to cause some degree of pain or discomfort, however light".
 Paulo Sergio Pinheiro, reporting on a worldwide study on violence against children for the Secretary General of the United Nations, writes:

 Corporal punishment involves hitting ('smacking', 'slapping', 'spanking') children, with the hand or with an implement – whip, stick, belt, shoe, wooden spoon, etc. But it can also involve, for example, kicking, shaking or throwing children, scratching, pinching, biting, pulling hair or boxing ears, forcing children to stay in uncomfortable positions, burning, scalding or forced ingestion (for example, washing children's mouths out with soap or forcing them to swallow hot spices).

-According to the American Academy of Pediatrics (AAP), "Corporal punishment involves the application of some form of physical pain in response to undesirable behavior", and "ranges from slapping the hand of a child about to touch a hot stove to identifiable child abuse, such as beatings, scaldings and burnings.
-Because of this range in the form and severity of punishment, its use as a discipline strategy is controversial".
+According to the American Academy of Pediatrics (AAP), "Corporal punishment involves the application of some form of physical pain in response to undesirable behavior", and "ranges from slapping the hand of a child about to touch a hot stove to identifiable child abuse, such as beatings, scaldings, and burnings.
+Because of this range in the form and severity of punishment, its use as a discipline strategy is controversial."

 The term "corporal punishment" is often used interchangeably with "physical punishment" or "physical discipline".

-In the context of causing pain in order to punish, it is distinct from physically restraining a child to protect the child or another person from harm.
+Researcher Elizabeth Gershoff's 2008 Report on Physical Punishment in the United States notes that the infliction pain specifically with the intent to punish is distinct from "protective physical restraint", where physical force is used to protect a child from harming themselves or others.

-It is also shown that the language one uses to describe this form of punishment can alleviate the weight or responsibility of the act.
-Using terms such as "spank" instead of swat, hit, slap, or beat tends to normalize the actions of corporal punishment.
-This language allows for the justification of these actions.
+It has also been shown that the language one uses to describe this form of punishment can alleviate the perceived ight of or feeling of responsibility for the act.
+Using terms such as "spank" instead of swat, hit, slap, or beat tends to normalize and downplay the violence of corporal punishment.